solid/solid/proposals/auth-webid-oidc.md

 ## Introduction

-WebID-OIDC is a delegation authentication protocol (as well as a toolkit of useful auth-related verification techniques) suitable for WebID-based decentralized systems such as [Solid](https://github.com/solid/solid), as well as most LDP-based systems.
+WebID-OIDC is an authentication delegation protocol (as well as a toolkit of useful auth-related verification techniques) suitable for WebID-based decentralized systems such as [Solid](https://github.com/solid/solid), as well as most LDP-based systems.